Next: Package draw, Previous: Package diag [Contents][Index]

 (%i3) pdf_general_finite_discrete(2, [1, 4, 2]); 4 (%o3) - 7

-Returns the value at x of the distribution function of a general finite discrete random variable, with vector probabilities v.
+Returns the value at x of the cumulative distribution function of a general finite discrete random variable, with vector probabilities v.

 See pdf_general_finite_discrete